How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 sudo apt autoremove firefox-trunk --purge -y

-Next, we need to remove the Firefox Nightly PPA from our system’s repository list.
+Next, we must remove the Firefox Nightly PPA from our system’s repository list.
 We can do this by adding the --remove flag to the previous add-apt-repository command:

 sudo add-apt-repository --remove ppa:ubuntu-mozilla-daily/ppa -y